 Mental health staff state that services start as soon as they are made aware of the need.
-They stated that if any medication is ordered during the SANE, orders would be sent to the facility and they would follow them.
 They also were able to articulate their first responder responsibilities if something were to happen inside the clinic.

 115.82(d) Auditor reviewed the contract requirements the MDOC has with Corizon.
 Pages 25 and 26 outline Corizon's obligations when obtaining medical care services from hospitals.
 The pages 42 - 45 outlines Corizon's experience with PREA, training regarding PREA, zero tolerance and mandatory reporting requirements if witnessing any form of sexual misconduct.
 Corizon will not charge victims for any services provided.